GoogleCloudPlatform/community/tutorials/spinnaker-binary-auth/index.md

 ## Configuring Spinnaker

-When you install Spinnaker for GCP, Spinnaker comes pre-configured with a connection to Google Cloud Build's Pub/Sub topic in the same project it's installed in (and another one for the Google Container Registry topic).
+When you install Spinnaker for Google Cloud, Spinnaker comes pre-configured with a connection to a Cloud Build Pub/Sub topic in the same project that it's installed in (and another one for the Google Container Registry topic).
 This is sufficient for the demonstration here.
-In real world scenarios you can add connection to different projects as Spinnaker will probably reside in a different project from your user cluster.
+In real-world scenarios, you can add connections to different projects, since Spinnaker will probably be in a different project from your user cluster.

-For GKE, a connection was created after installing Spinnaker in the beginning of this solution.
+For GKE, a connection was created after installing Spinnaker in the beginning of this document.

-### Creating the Application and the Pipeline
+### Creating the application and the pipeline

 The first step is to create an application in Spinnaker.
 For that, in Spinnaker console: